plataplomo/hummingbot/workflow/retry_refactor/01_tenacity_improvement.md

 ## Executive Summary

 This report analyzes the current retry patterns in the CyberDeltaEngine codebase and provides recommendations for migrating to the Tenacity library.

-Our analysis found **177 files** containing retry-related patterns, with most implementing custom retry logic that could be significantly simplified using Tenacity.
+### Current State (December 2024)
+- **Tenacity is already installed**: Version 9.1.2 is included in pyproject.toml dependencies
+- **Minimal usage**: Only 1 file uses tenacity (test file: `test_hl_message_serialization.py`)
+- **50+ files** contain custom retry implementations across APIs, connectivity, and safety modules
+- **No centralized retry patterns library** exists - each module implements its own retry logic
+- **Circuit breaker pattern** is implemented separately in the safety domain without tenacity

 ## Architecture Overview